Prototype150/TaskManagerServer/README.md

 To use the server you should:

-1.Install a local network manager of your choice
+1. Install a local network manager of your choice

-2.Use the ip adress from the network manager as the first argument, two ports you find suitable as the second and third argument, and the connection string for the database as the fourth argument.
+2. Use the ip adress from the network manager as the first argument, two ports you find suitable as the second and third argument, and the connection string for the database as the fourth argument.

 Here are links to already implemented front-end application you can use with this server:
 1. WPF application: https://github.com/Prototype150/WPFTaskManager/tree/master/DesktopTaskManager